Sunday, November 16, 2025 | 5:30 pm

 Tessa Lark

-Lark is a recipient of the Hunt Family Award, one of Lincoln Center's prestigious Emerging Artist Awards, as well as a 2018 Borletti-Buitoni Trust Fellowship and a 2016 Avery Fisher Career Grant.
-She was Silver Medalist in the 9th Quadrennial International Violin Competition of Indianapolis and winner of the 2012 Naumburg International Violin Competition.
+Lark is a recipient of the Hunt Family Award, one of the Lincoln Center’s prestigious Emerging Artist Awards, as well as a 2018 Borletti-Buitoni Trust Fellowship and a 2016 Avery Fisher Career Grant.
+She is a graduate of New England Conservatory and The Juilliard School.
+She plays a ca. 1600 G.P.
+Maggini violin on loan from an anonymous donor through the Stradivari Society of Chicago.

 "She exudes a graciousness that welcomes you to join her in the exploration of the music.
 Her sound is rich, yet always maintains an underlying purity." —Violinist.com